csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/introduction/SampleTasks.md

 ## Next: Try Screenplay out for yourself

 This concludes the introduction to Screenplay.
-The next steps are to [try using Screenplay for yourself].
+The next step is to [try using Screenplay for yourself]!

-[try using Screenplay for yourself]: ../usingScreenplay/index.md
+[try using Screenplay for yourself]: ../index.md